omar1978er/jupyter-desktop-server/README.md

 ## To Do

 - fix desktop icon
-- add [IJava](https://github.com/SpencerPark/IJava) kernel or other Java kernel to allow Java execution in notebook
+- add [IJava](https://github.com/SpencerPark/IJava) kernel or other Java kernel to allow Java execution in notebook; example [here](https://github.com/ntartania/INF1563_Notebooks/blob/master/Dockerfile) with some teaching notebooks maybe along the way in that repo?